shunyeka-spl/terraform-provider-autobotai/docs/resource_gcp_integration.md

 ---
 page_title: "autobotai_gcp_integration"
 description: |-
-  Provides a autobotAI Gcp Integration.
+  Provides an autobotAI Gcp Integration.
 ---

 # Resource `autobotai_gcp_integration`
-Provides a autobotAI Conformity Integration.
+Provides an autobotAI Conformity Integration.

 # Instruction on how to create a Gcp Integration